rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/emote.md

 systems.
 We leave the choice to the implementers and direct them to emojipedia's stats for most used
 emoji: https://emojipedia.org/stats/

+When validating emoji inputs, the standard set supported by tools such as [this one](https://github.com/mathiasbynens/emoji-regex) should be used, and nothing beyond it.
+This is so the emote functionality does not end up being abused for things like message-passing as there are separate implementations for this.

 ## Examples

 ### Emoting on an NFT